vasudha-devarakonda/rotor-annotated/README.md

 ## Installation

-rotor can be used as is.
-For more performance when computing optimal checkpointing sequences, it is best to compile the C implementation of the main algorithms.
-This can be done with
+Beside the obvious requirement on `pytorch`, `rotor` has only one
+prerequisite: `psutil`.
+For installation, just run

 ```
-cd algorithms
 python setup.py install
 ```

+This will also compile the C extension which contains faster implementations of the dynamic programs.

 ## Usage

 ### Standard usage